hobborg/dtControl/docs/source/userman.rst

 #. **Optional: Select metadata file.** This step is completely optional.
-If wanted, the user can provide a ``txt`` file containing metadata for the corresponding controller file.
-For this case we provide two dynamics files:
+If wanted, the user can provide a ``json`` file containing metadata for the corresponding controller file.
+For this case we provide two example files: TODO

         :download:`10rooms dynamics <files/10room_dynamics.txt>`